-Linguistics and Language Studies examines the building blocks of languages, how they develop and change over time, how people learn languages, how regional accents differ, and other fascinating language-based questions.
+Linguistics and Language Studies Program examines the building blocks of languages, how they develop and change over time, how people learn languages, how regional accents differ, and other fascinating language-based questions.
 Linguistics principles can be applied to all languages; at Glendon we focus on English, French, and Spanish.

 - Our program offers a rich menu of linguistics branches, including phonetics (the sound properties of language), morphology (word patterns), semantics (the study of meaning in general), historical linguistics (the evolution of languages over time), and sociolinguistics (which deals with the relationships between language and social contexts).